5 Profitable Energy Efficiency Measures for Buildings

 In the following article, let’s begin by explaining what constitutes an energy efficiency measure.
 Then, we will look at 5 of the most profitable energy efficiency measures, and how to make buildings more energy-efficient.

 Any machine, software, system, practice, or retrofit that leads to a general reduction in energy usage, without significantly impacting level-of-service can be called an energy efficient measure.
 E.g., implementing a portfolio-wide policy of using energy-efficient appliances, or undergoing a smart retrofit for better energy reporting.

 5 of the Most Profitable Energy Efficiency Measures

-While there are other ways to make buildings energy efficient, these 5 are the most profitable, in our opinion:
+While there are other ways to make buildings energy efficient, these 5 are the most profitable and easiest to implement, in our opinion:

 How Impactful Can Energy Efficiency Measures Be?

 Implementing even the most basic energy efficient measures can yield long-term, tangible benefits.